-- A. The facilitator has ownership of the room key; not to be handed to a teenager, nor allow a teenager to open the door for you, nor borrow the key from you. - B. The facilitator maintains a library of books, pamphlets, newcomer packets, C/DVDs. - C. The facilitator records purchases of materials, name lists, phone and email numbers, monies collected during meetings, as well as minor expenditures. - D. The facilitator keeps abreast of news and events pertinent to Narateen, responsible for dissemination of information to teen members, as approved by Nar-Anon. - E. Parent of a Narateen member may not facilitate at a meeting where their own child is present even if already certified as a Narateen Facilitator
+- A. The facilitator has ownership of the room key; not to be handed to a teenager, nor allow a teenager to open the door for you, nor borrow the key from you. - B. The facilitator maintains a library of books, pamphlets, newcomer packets, C/DVDs. - C. The facilitator records: 1. purchases of materials 2. name lists, phone and email 3. monies collected during meetings, as well as minor expenditures. - D. The facilitator keeps abreast of news and events pertinent to Narateen, approved by Nar-Anon and is responsible for dissemination of information to teen members. - E. Parent of a Narateen member may NOT facilitate at a meeting where their own child is present, even if he or she is already a Certified Narateen Facilitator. - But, once a Narateen is well and regularly attended, these duties could become those of the teens in the name of; GSR, Secretary and Treasurer.